Class AnnotatedEventHandlingComponent<T>

 All Implemented Interfaces:

-DescribableComponent, MessageHandler, EventHandler, EventHandlingComponent
+DescribableComponent, MessageHandler, EventHandler, EventHandlingComponent, ReplayStatusChangedHandler, ResetHandler

 public class AnnotatedEventHandlingComponent<T> extends Object implements EventHandlingComponent